kborkowski/powerapps/README.md

 # powerapps

-Just a public repo to share my apps.
+Just a public repo to share my apps, that I was practising on.